A PTSD grounding kit is a toolbox of physically tangible resources that can help someone who is experiencing a trauma response.

 Triggering events draw our attention away from our embodied experience, and so helping someone ground after being triggered often includes physical, tactile experiences.
 Something interesting to hold and look at – like a gem or stone – can be a valuable addition to a trauma grounding kit.
 Holding a smooth, heavy rock or studying the way light moves through a crystal can help connect and channel focus into one place, which allows the mind and body to be grounded in the moment.

-Stones or crystals, for the grounding texture, weight, and meaning a particular person might assign to their composition (get a set of small crystals and gemstones on Amazon, or support a small seller and purchase polished crystals or palm stones on Etsy.)
+Stones or crystals, for the grounding texture, weight, and meaning a particular person might assign to their composition (get a set of small crystals and gemstones at Amazon, or support a small seller and purchase polished crystals or palm stones on Etsy.)

 Cards & notes with kind messages to open & read